Build Your Own Telescope For The Ultimate Experience

 makes the azimuth and elevation bearings for the simple tripod.

-Above is shown another view of the telescope mounting block, or harness if
+Above is shown another view of the telescope mounting block, or cradle if

 you prefer.
 Here you can easily see the plywood piece that attaches to the